Daniel Lafferty: Shamrock Rovers

 Lafferty returned to the League of Ireland in August 2019, joining Shamrock Rovers.
 He made his debut for the club on 27 August at home versus Waterford.

 Lafferty came on as sub during extra time in the 2019 FAI Cup Final in which Rovers went onto to win after beating Dundalk on penalties.
 It was the first time the club had won the cup since 1987 and was their 25th cup win.

-In 2020 Lafferty was part of the Shams squad who won their record 18th League of Ireland title.
-He scored the only goal in a crucial 1-0 win against Bohemians which turned out to be vital in the Hoops title success.
+In 2020 Lafferty was part of the Rovers squad who won their record 18th League of Ireland title.
+He scored the only goal in a crucial 1–0 win against Bohemians which turned out to be vital in the Hoops title success.

 Return to Derry City

 On 17 December 2020, it was announced that Lafferty had returned to his hometown club Derry City ahead of the 2021 League of Ireland Premier Division season.
+He scored his first league goal upon his return to the club in a 2–0 win over Longford Town.

-Lafferty was an unused substitute in Derry City's 4-0 win over Shelbourne in the 2022 FAI cup final.
+Lafferty was an unused substitute in Derry City's 4–0 win over Shelbourne in the 2022 FAI cup final, however notably scored Derry's second goal in their 3–1 victory over Shamrock Rovers in the quarter final stage.

 Sligo Rovers

 On the 21st of November 2022, it was announced that Lafferty had joined Sligo Rovers on a permanent deal until at least the end of the 2023 season.
-He would be joining former Shamrock Rovers F.C. teammate Greg Bolger.
-This was his eighth season in the League Of Ireland.
+He was released at the end of the season after making 17 appearances in all competitions for the club, scoring 1 goal.

+Institute

+It was announced on 24 January 2024 that he had signed for NIFL Championship club Institute.

+He made his debut as a second-half substitute in a 2–2 away draw against Ards in the league.

+Ballymena United

+On 20 June 2024, Ballymena United announced that the club had reached an agreement on a one-year contract with Lafferty, effective upon expiry of his contract with Institute.